 mysql -u root -p USE mail; INSERT INTO domains (domain) VALUES ('example.com'); INSERT INTO users (email, password) VALUES ('email@example.com', ENCRYPT('password'));

 You’ll need to send a welcome message to new email accounts before they can be accessed via IMAP or POP3.
 This is because the mailboxes for new users won’t be created until an email is received for them.
 To send a welcome message from the command line, you may use the

 mailx utility.
 Issue the following commands to install it and send the message.

 yum install mailx mailx firstname.lastname@example.org

 Ctrl+D to complete the message.
 This completes the configuration for a new domain and email user.

-Congratulations, you’ve successfully configured Postfix, Courier, and MySQL to provide email services for virtual domains and users on your Linux VPS.
+Congratulations, you’ve successfully configured Postfix, Courier, and MySQL to provide email services for virtual domains and users on your Linode.
 When configuring your local email client, use the full email address for the mailbox you wish to connect to as the username.
 Please consult the “More Information” section for additional resources that may prove useful in the administration of your new email server.